Goods and Services

 Any additional information can be obtained through a Freedom of Information Act request.
 This information is provided to the public as a guideline.
 If any of the information contained herein is in conflict with the bid documents, state rules, or state statute, then the documents, rules, or statute will take precedence.

-The State of Illinois has declared that it is the public policy of the State to promote and encourage the continuing economic development of disadvantaged, minority- and women-owned business enterprises and that disadvantaged, minority- and women-owned business enterprises participate in the State's procurement process as both prime and subcontractors.
-The Illinois Tollway encourages vendors to participate in this Business Enterprise Program ("BEP") on contracts for Goods and Services.
-The Business Enterprise Program for businesses owned by persons with disabilities, minorities and women and is committed to fostering an inclusive and competitive business environment that will help business enterprises increase their capacity, grow revenue, and enhance credentials.
-To qualify as an eligible BEP vendor, the standards established by "The Business Enterprise for Minorities, Females, and Persons with Disabilities Act" (30 ILCS 575/1) must be followed.
-The BEP certification program is administered by the Illinois Department of Central Management Services (CMS) Business Enterprise Program.
+The Business Enterprise Program assists businesses owned by minorities, women, and people with disabilities gain access to State of Illinois contracting opportunities and participate in the competitive procurement process.
+The Business Enterprise Program is committed to fostering an inclusive and competitive business environment that will help these businesses increase their capacity, grow revenue, and enhance credentials.
+The Illinois Tollway encourages vendors to participate in the Business Enterprise Program (BEP) on contracts for goods and services as both prime and subcontractors.
+To qualify as an eligible BEP vendor, the standards established by “The Business Enterprise for Minorities, Females, and Persons with Disabilities Act” (30 ILCS 575/1) must be followed.
+BEP certification with the State of Illinois can also open the door to opportunities with other public and private entities which are looking for diverse suppliers.
+The BEP certification program is administered by the Illinois Department of Central Management Services (CMS).
 In addition to its own certification process, CMS has a process for recognizing the following certifications:

 - City of Chicago